half2me/RollingCurlX/README.md

-# RollingCurlX
+# CurlX

-Rolling Curl X is a fork of Rolling Curl wrapper cURL Multi.
+Curl X is a fork of [RollingCurlX](https://github.com/marcushat/RollingCurlX).
 It aims at making concurrent http requests in PHP as easy as possible.
+I created this fork to make this wrapper installable via composer.

 ####License
 MIT

-#### Version
+#### Requirements
-0.9.0

-for PHP 5.4+
+PHP 5.4+

 ##How to Use
 Using this class is very easy.